sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 the alternative hypothesis also assumes that ϵ ~ Normal(0, σ²)

-Okay, now that we’ve described the statistical models underpinning H\ :sub:`0` and H\ :sub:`1` in more detail, it’s now pretty straightforward to say what the mean square values are measuring, and what this means for the interpretation of *F*.
-I won’t bore you with the proof of this but it turns out that the within-groups mean square, |MS_w|, can be viewed as an estimator (in the technical sense, chapter :doc:`../Ch08/Ch08_Estimation`) of the error variance σ².
+Okay, now that we have described the statistical models underpinning H\ :sub:`0` and H\ :sub:`1` in more detail, it is now pretty straightforward to say what the mean square values are measuring, and what this means for the interpretation of *F*.
+I will not bore you with the proof of this but it turns out that the within-groups mean square, |MS_w|, can be viewed as an estimator (in the technical sense, chapter :doc:`../Ch08/Ch08_Estimation`) of the error variance σ².
 The between-groups mean square |MS_b| is also an estimator, but what it